 The Advanced Search icon appears at the top of the PrinterLogic window.
-The purpose of this feature is to enable you to perform a search for any item in PrinterLogic rather than having to search the tree view and settings for specific items.
+The purpose of this feature is to enable you to perform a search for any item in PrinterLogic rather than having to search the tree view or settings for specific items.
 The various fields enable you to use variables to determine the items that the advanced search returns for you.

 NOTE: The search icon appears in the Admin Console header only in Tree View mode.